Hudson River Museum Presents Strut: The Peacock and Beauty in Art

 The exhibition includes works from more than three dozen museums, galleries and private collections, including the Lachaise Foundation, the Smithsonian American Art Museum and the Pennsylvania Academy of Fine Arts.

-Bartholomew F. Bland, the Museum’s Director of Curatorial Affairs, and Laura L. Vookles, Chief Curator of Collections, are co-curators for the exhibition, which is accompanied by a fully illustrated 200-page catalogue co-published by the Museum and Fordham University Press and distributed nationally by Oxford University Press.
+Bartholomew F. Bland, the Museum’s Director of Curatorial Affairs, and Laura L. Vookles, Chief Curator of Collections, are co-curators for the exhibition, which is accompanied by a fully illustrated 200-page catalog co-published by the Museum and Fordham University Press and distributed nationally by Oxford University Press.

 The exhibition and the accompanying catalog have been made possible by a generous grant from the Mr. and Mrs. Raymond J. Horowitz Foundation for the Arts, Inc.